From accelerator

 /update-work-item once

-available; for now, update it manually)Adapt the options to what makes sense given the work item's type and status.
+available; for now, update it manually)Adapt the options to what makes sense given the work item's kind and status.
 Do not silently continue or modify the existing work item inline.
 Wait for the user's choice before proceeding.

 In enrich-existing mode: exclude the resolved input file from the